alikureishy/SDC-advanced-lane-lines/README.md

 This was project # 4 of the Self Driving Car curriculum at Udacity.
 It was aimed at advanced lane detection for a front-facing camera on the car.
 No additional sensor inputs were utilized for this project.

-I've tried to make the utility extensible and configurable.
-Any configuration involving locations of points on the image has been expressed as a fraction of the 2 dimenions.
-So, for such configurations, no change is necessary when changing the input video settings change (eg., the frame size, frame rate, etc).
-A significant amount of time was spent building a framework of sorts, to allow for such configurability.
-In as much as the parameters for this project were known to me, the implementation does a reasonably good job.
-However, a *lot* still remains to be cleaned up and refactored.
-Please bear this in mind during any inspection of the code base.

 The goals / steps of this project were the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.